mattiaferrarini/saba/README.md

 | Base    | 3.39    | 29.56    |
 | **Saba**    | **1.94**    | **6.94**    |

+**Evaluation of the learned representations will be made available in the future, once a suitable dataset has been created / identified.**

 ## Why Saba?
 Following the tradition of giving Italian names to BERT models for the Italian language